 Call the emergency number 112, for example, in the following situations:

-- you have been in a car accident (auto-onnettomuus) or you have witnessed an accident
+- You have been in a car accident or you have witnessed an accident.

-- you notice that a fire (tulipalo) has started
+- You notice that a fire has started.

-- you notice that there has been a break-in (murto) somewhere
+- You notice that there has been a break-in somewhere.

 Please do not call the emergency number for non-urgent matters.
 Do not call the emergency number in an ordinary case of illness.
 Also do not call the emergency number if you want to ask the police (poliisi), for example, about matters concerning permits.
 An unnecessary call may cause the arrival of help at a real emergency to be delayed with fatal consequences.
 If you misuse the emergency number, it may lead to criminal penalties.